Toolz-at/consent-mode-banner-cmp-free-toolz/readme.txt

 Easily make your WordPress site compliant with privacy laws (GDPR, LGPD, CCPA) by enabling the Toolz CMP consent banner in your footer.
 No public links, no branding, no tracking, and 100% privacy-first.

 **How it works:**
-- The admin generates a Banner ID at: https://consentmode.toolz.at/en/generator
+- The admin generates a Banner ID at: [Generate Banner (Toolz.at)](https://consentmode.toolz.at/en/generator)
 - The plugin only enables the banner if you activate it and provide a valid ID.
 - No data is collected, no external branding, and no public links are added.